MediaJohnD/data-science-projects/docs/architecture.md

 # Architecture Overview

-The pipeline orchestrates the following steps:
+The pipeline follows an **FTI** (Feature, Training, Inference) design.
+Prefect flows orchestrate the following stages:

 1. **Ingestion** – Load data from local files, URLs, or S3 buckets, validate the schema with Pandera, and store raw data for reproducibility.